umee-network/umee-ethereum-contracts/README.md

 docker-compose run contracts-env npm run console:fork
 ```

-At the Hardhat console, interact with the Aave protocol in Mainnet fork mode:
+At the Hardhat console, interact with the Umee protocol in Mainnet fork mode:

 ```
-// Deploy the Aave protocol in fork mode await run('aave:mainnet')
+// Deploy the Aave protocol in fork mode await run('umee:mainnet')

 // Or your custom Hardhat task await run('your-custom-task');